 Shotover Jet: 3 Arthurs Point Road, Arthurs Point, Queenstown 9371

 Did you know?
-Other jetboat companies operate in and around Queenstown, including Go Orange and the original Shotover Jet.
+Other jetboat companies operate around Queenstown, including Go Orange and the original Shotover Jet.

 11. Pay a Visit to the Birdlife Park and Meet Some NZ Natives